mahbuba01/tech-resources-for-undergrad-girls/README.md

 # Undergrad Women In Tech Resources

 This is a list of resources that I have compiled for undergrad women in tech.
-They are all based on personal experience and things that I have learnt along the way.
-This is by no means a comprehensive list nor am I affiliated with any of the organizations or writers listed below.
+They are all based on personal experience and things that I have learnt along the way in my three years of undergrad at the University of Washington.
+This is by no means a comprehensive list nor am I affiliated with any of the organizations listed below.

 Please feel free to contribute to this resource list.
 To do so, either: